Click on the links below to preview selected pages from this course.

 - Which of the following cells are about the same size as red blood cells?

-- What nonbacterial structures are present in this microscopic field of a Gram-stained smear?
-(Choose ALL that apply)
+- What nonbacterial structures are present in this microscopic field of a Gram stained smear?

 Level of Instruction: Basic